 Thanks

-Valentina Rubane: Revision of texts in English.
+Valentina Rubane: Editing of texts in English.